Blue Star Creeper, Swamp Isotome

 Some websites say if flowers in late spring through early summer and some say it can flower any time of the year… I guess I will find out.

-I read on the Gardening Know How website where the Blue Star Creeper is being used and recommended as a low maintenance grass substitute for lawns.
+I read on the Gardening Know How website where the Blue Star Creeper is being used and recommended as a low-maintenance grass substitute for lawns.
 Isotoma fluviatilis grows no taller than 3” so it never needs mowing, it tolerates heavy foot traffic just like grass, can be grown in full sun to full shade, even under trees and shrubbery.

 It stands up well in extreme weather but not so good during cold winters and hot summers.
-Well, grass is the same way.
+Well, the grass is the same way.
 Mine turns brown in the winter and dries to a crisp in the summer.

 The only drawback is it is non-native to the U.S. and in some situations spreads very quickly and can become invasive.
 But, on the brighter side, they are easily pulled up.